 Employment/Race.
 Landry v Vegreville Autobody (1993) Ltd., 2017 AHRC 19.
 Complainant alleged that he was discriminated against on the basis of race, religious beliefs, marital status, and sexual orientation, based on sections 7(1)(a) and 8(1) of the Alberta Human Rights Act after he did not secure a job for which he interviewed.
 Complainant is an individual of Dene First Nations heritage and was married to his husband living in Mundare, Alberta.
 Respondent was an auto body shop in the nearby town of Vegreville, Alberta, owned and largely operated by that town's mayor.
 The Commission found that the Respondent did not breach section 8(1)(a) of the Act, but found that he did contravene sections 8(1)(b) and 7(1)(a) of the Act.
-The Commission found that the Respondent's actions could not be justified under sections 8(2) or 7(3) of the Act.
+The Commission found that the Complainant's race, sexual orientation and marital status were factors in the Respondent's decision not to hire him and that the Respondent's actions could not be justified under sections 8(2) or 7(3) of the Act.
 The Commission awarded the Complainant \$20,000 in general damages for loss of dignity and \$36,000 for lost wages, plus interest.